 Worship Resources During COVID-19.

-While we are unable to meet with one another, this is the page to visit!
 Below you will find a series of videos and songs that offer you helpful ways to pray, think, act, and worship while we live in the midst of COVID-19.
+We are now back to meeting together and so sermons are happening in person.

 Racial Reconciliation: Part Three (7/12/20)